-This report covers the drinking water quality for the City of Evart for the 2017 calendar year.
-This information is a snapshot of the quality of the water that we provided to you in 2017.
-Included are details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
+This report covers the drinking water quality for the City of Evart for the 2022 calendar year.
+This information is a snapshot of the quality of the water that we provided to you in 2022.
+Included are details about where your water comes from, what it contains, and how it compares to United States Environmental Protection Agency (U.S. EPA) and state standards.

-Your water comes from seven groundwater wells, each ranging from 45 feet to 298 feet in depth.
+Your water comes from eight (8) groundwater wells, each over 45 feet deep.
 The State performed an assessment of our source water to determine the susceptibility or the relative potential of contamination.
-The susceptibility rating is on a seventiered scale from "very-low" to "very-high" based on geologic sensitivity, well construction, water chemistry and contamination sources.
-The susceptibility of our source has currently not been completed.
+The susceptibility rating is on a seven-tiered scale from "very-low" to "very-high" based on geologic sensitivity, well construction, water chemistry and contamination sources.
+The susceptibility of our source has not been completed.